 Whether you want to understand your audience's needs or predict the next big trend, machine learning can help.
 Companies like Walmart, Under Armor, and IBM use forecasting for everything from demand prediction to forecasting price trends.
 Machine learning models, like neural networks, can take far more data into account, enabling more accurate predictive models.

 Machine learning is a subset of artificial intelligence that’s defined as the process of teaching a computer to learn from data.
-It does this by identifying patterns and relationships in training data so that the computer can make predictions about future events.
+It does this by identifying patterns and relationships in training data so that the computer can make predictions about future values and events.
 While traditional methods use a set of predefined rules to make predictions, machine learning is able to learn and adapt from any amount of data.

 Machine learning can be used for a variety of purposes, such as predicting consumer behavior, understanding market trends, forecasting sales, or even predicting when a server might crash.
 In fact, it can be used for any problem where there is time-series data and a goal to predict the future.

 A recent Northeastern University case study looks at genomic forecasting to predict how genetic strains will perform in different environments, which has important implications for restoration efforts in light of climate change.

 Another case study, by Valdosta State University, highlights earthquake forecasting, which is a difficult task because earthquakes happen infrequently and without warning.

 Further, a TechCrunch article covers a new Berlin-based startup, Freshflow, using AI to help retailers optimize stock replenishment of fresh, perishable goods.

 To understand why machine learning is better for forecasting, let's first look at some traditional time series forecasting methods, like moving average, exponential smoothing, and ARIMA.